 Lastly, using Christ-centered decorations in your home can remind your family that Christ is the main reason for celebrating Easter.

-- How to Celebrate Easter Week- A Walk Through Jesus Christ’s Last Week
+- How to Celebrate Holy Week- A Walk Through Jesus Christ’s Last Week

-- 12 Eggs of Easter- The Easter Story Egg Hunt
+- 12 Symbols of Easter- The Easter Story Egg Hunt

 - How to Have a Family-Friendly Last Supper with Printable Program